gcziprusz/NeuralNest/dict.md

 - differential calculus
   - Differential calculus is a branch of calculus that focuses on studying the rates at which quantities change.
 It deals with concepts such as derivatives and rates of change.
 Differential calculus is fundamental in many fields of science, engineering, economics, and more, as it provides tools for understanding how quantities behave and how they are related to each other.
 # E
+- Euclidean distance
+  - It's a measure of the straight-line distance between two points in Euclidean space.
+It is the most common metric used to calculate the distance between two points in a two- or multi-dimensional space.
 - epoch
   - An epoch is when all the training data is used at once and is defined as the total number of iterations of all the training data in one cycle for training the machine learning model.
 # F